brohitbrose/linkedin-games/README.md

 <details><summary>(Expand for overview)</summary>

-The Zip solver uses the exact same baseline algorithm as the one for Queens: try exploring in a depth-first manner while abiding by constraints all constraints and backtracking as needed, and short-circuit return whenever we achieve the required depth.
+The Zip solver uses the exact same baseline algorithm as the one for Queens: explore in a depth-first manner while abiding by all constraints and backtracking as needed, and short-circuit return whenever we achieve the required depth.
 There are only two noteworthy mentions here:

-- We perform the backtracking iteratively, with the help of a stack, rather than recursively.
+- We perform the backtracking iteratively via a loop and a stack, rather than recursively.
-- We add a cell degree based *path pruning* strategy atop the *explicit rules* (which are themselves few and really only forbid wall- or self-crossing paths); see the doc comments for `ZipGrid#canVisitUp` in [solver.js](./src/main/js/zip/solver.js) for a detailed explanation of the pruning strategy.
+- We add a cell degree based *path pruning* strategy atop the *explicit rules* (which are themselves few and really only forbid wall-/boundary-crossing paths, self-crossing paths, and premature numbered cell access); see the doc comments for `ZipGrid#canVisitUp` in [solver.js](./src/main/js/zip/solver.js) for a detailed explanation of the pruning strategy.

 </details>